 This OWN episodic, is directed by Michael Francis Williams and written by Tarell Alvin McCraney, who won an Oscar for Moonlight.
 The highly-anticipated, hour-long series is about a gifted 14-year-old named David (Akili McDowell).
 He’s forced to lead a double life to navigate both his ghetto neighborhood and the school where he is bussed.
 It features an incredible cast, including the trans actress Trace Lysette (also from Transparent) as Femi.
 Catch it on OWN TV.

-Directed by Jett Garrison, this is a crowd-funded web series.
+Directed by Jett Garrison, this web series features a non-binary character.
 Produced with the help of a crowdfunding campaign, this is a spirited comedy that manages to educate as well as entertain.
 Call it Will & Grace meets The L Word plus a jigger of Broadway for good measure.

 Other Masterpiece Shorts